nicolasbrugneaux/nicolasbrugneaux.github.io/about/index.md

 # About me

 I am a French developer based in Berlin.
-I'm currently lead engineer at [Datawallet](https://datawallet.com).
+I'm currently a lead software engineer at [Passbase](https://passbase.com).

 You can ask me anything on [Twitter](https://twitter.com/nbrugneaux).
 If you wish for a more private way of contacting me, you can reach <br>